 - Extreme performance: Enable a business to unleash the power of performance, scale, and insight to drive services and products to market faster

 - MicroLatency: Achieve competitive advantage through applications that enable faster decision-making because of microsecond response times

-- Macro Efficiency: Decrease costs by getting more efficient usage of IT staff, IT applications, and IT equipment because of the efficiencies flash storage brings to the data center
+- Macro Efficiency: Decrease costs by getting more efficient usage of IT staff, IT applications, and IT equipment through the efficiencies flash storage brings to the data center

 - Enterprise reliability: Durable and reliable designs that use enterprise class flash and patented data protection technology